 Create a Stronger Bond

 Reading time is the part of the day when distractions are ignored.
 You and your child can focus on the story, where you interact and discuss.
 You don’t have to wait until your child is a little older to start doing this.
 Start reading aloud to your baby as early as you can.
-The tone of your voice changes when you are reading to your baby, and this will help set the base for you to create a strong bond with your child.
+The tone of your voice changes when you are reading to your baby, which will help set the base for you to create a strong bond with your child.

 The Valuable Exposure